mariolaespinosa/mariolaespinosa.github.io/index.md

 ### Teaching

 I teach undergraduate and graduate courses on the history of Cuba; disease, public health, and empire; the history of medicine and public health in Latin America; disease in the Caribbean; global history of Latin American science and medicine; and global history of science, race, and medicine.
 Information about courses can be found in [MyUI](https://myui.uiowa.edu/my-ui/courses/dashboard.page).
 Current students can access the course website on [ICON](http://icon.uiowa.edu/).
+Pushed by the sudden changes in pedagogy forced by the COVID-19 pandemic in the Spring of 2020 I joined fellow Latin Americanist colleagues nationwide in the [Chacra Collective](https://chacracollective.wordpress.com) for the history and culture of the region of the Americas.
+We share our expertise with each other and provide each other collaborative pedagogical support.